bundly/dash/README.md

           - Issue assignments
           - Commits the user authors or commits
           - Any discussion in which the user actively participates

+ - Quick access the MLH calender events at one place!

 ## How to use
 <h1 align="center">
   <a href="https://github.com/bundly/dash"><img src="https://github.com/bundly/dash/blob/master/login.gif" alt="Bundly"></a>